 Whether they are outside with a parent, playing with friends, or walking alone, children are at risk for being hit by a car.
-Our Chicago pedestrian accident lawyers know this can happen anytime children are near a roadway.
+The Chicago pedestrian accident lawyers at Abels & Annes know this can happen anytime children are near a roadway.

 Pedestrian accident statistics￼

 In 2011, there were 4,978 collisions between pedestrians and automobiles in Illinois.
 Of those crashes, 4,752 resulted in injuries.
 An additional 136 pedestrians were killed.

 This means that in all of the pedestrian accidents in Illinois that year, 99% resulted in injuries or death.
 Eight of those killed were children under the age of 15.

 No parent wants to see their child injured, especially due to the negligence of a driver.
 So, we have compiled the following safety tips and recommendations.
 These are intended to increase awareness of pedestrian crashes involving children and reduce them throughout the state: